LuxiaSL/dream_gen/README.md

 **A living AI dream on your desktop - continuously morphing ethereal imagery that never repeats.**

 > *"Like an automated dreams of electric sheep generator.
-A little HUD that is constantly pinging stable diffusion, showing images constantly shifting."*
+A little HUD that is constantly running diffusion, showing images constantly shifting."*

 Dream Window is a desktop widget that displays endlessly evolving AI-generated art.
 Using a hybrid generation pipeline combining diffusion models with latent space interpolation, it creates smooth, dreamlike transitions between AI-generated keyframes while maintaining a distinctive ethereal technical aesthetic.